syncthing/docs/users/config.rst

         Pull files ordered by modification time; oldest and newest first respectively.

+    Note that the scanned files are sent in batches and the sorting is applied only to the already discovered files.
+This means the sync might start with a 1 GB file even if there is 1 KB file available on the source device until the 1 KB becomes known to the pulling device.

 ignoreDelete
     When set to true, this device will pretend not to see instructions to delete files from other devices.